graylan0/multiverse_generator/README.md

 ### Windows

-1. Set up a virtual environment:
+1. Set up a virtual environment and naviate to the directoy wtih the code after opening an anconda prompt:
    ```
    download and install anaconda then open an anaconda terminal window with anaconda prompt
    ```